Uncommon Productions

 Uncommon Productions, LLC is an independent film company based in Boston, Massachusetts and Los Angeles, California.
 Founded in 2000 by Bill Haney and Tim Disney, Uncommon's films tend to focus on social issues.
-Recent films include cancer immunotherapy documentary, Jim Allison: Breakthrough, mountain top removal documentary The Last Mountain featuring Robert Kennedy Jr., and the NAACP Image Award nominated drama American Violet about drug enforcement, starring Alfre Woodard and Charles S. Dutton.
+Recent films include cancer immunotherapy documentary, Jim Allison: Breakthrough, mountain top removal documentary The Last Mountain featuring Robert Kennedy Jr., and the NAACP Image Award nominated drama American Violet about drug enforcement, starring Nicole Beharie, Anthony Mackie, Will Patton, Alfre Woodard, Tim Blake Nelson, and Charles S. Dutton.

 In 2007 the owners of a Dominican Republic sugar plantation sued the company for defamation because of the way they were portrayed in the Uncommon Productions film The Price of Sugar.
-As of 2010 the lawsuit had not been settled.
+In August 2010, a Federal judge ruled in favor of the filmmakers.